 Thanks to modern medicine this staining is less common today, but it can still be a real aesthetic problem for those who have it.

-There are techniques that can be used to whiten tetracycline teeth, but sometimes, the condition of the teeth may be beyond whitening, and in that case, restorative procedures can help.
+The good news is, there are usually techniques that can be used to whiten tetracycline teeth, but sometimes, the condition of the teeth may be beyond whitening.
+In that case, restorative procedures may be an option.

 - What are tetracycline teeth?

 - Does tetracycline cause tooth decay?